CenterSpace/Syncfusion-Charting/README.md

 </a>, and Syncfusion Essential Studio User Interface Edition can be downloaded
 <a href="www.syncfusion.com/products/user-interface-edition"> here </a>.

+These classes are designed to allow users to quickly visualize data and the results of data analysis using the <a href="www.centerspace.net" > CenterSpace NMath </a> suite with visualiztion provided by Syncfusion chart controls.

 Class Usage
 -----------
 Class *NMathChart* and *NMathStatsChart* provide static methods for plotting NMath and NMath Stats